 Unlike container OCR or standard object detection, steel surfaces require adaptive camera calibration to handle hot metal glare, scale, and high-speed movement.
 We tune exposure, frame rate, and sensor placement accordingly.

-Using your past defect data (images, logs), we build a steel-grade-specific model that understands localized terminology and defect variations, whether it’s centerline cracks or transverse marks.
+Using your past defect data (images, logs), we build a steel-grade-specific model that understands localized terminology and defect variations, whether its centerline cracks or transverse marks.

 The model is installed alongside your HMI or MES systems.
 We enable shift-level visibility, automatic tagging for rework, and live dashboards.
 Testing is done under real heat-load, ambient light, and line-speed conditions.